-In addition to the types of hazardous materials handled and the procedures for controlling runoff at a particular TSDF, there are a number of factors that influence to what extent industrial activities and significant materials can affect water quality.
+Pollutants conveyed in stormwater discharges from facilities involved with the manufacturing of asphalt, roofing materials, and lubricants will vary.
+There are a number of factors that influence to what extent industrial activities and significant materials can affect water quality.

-- Geographic location - ◆ Topography - ♦ Extent of impervious surfaces (i.e., concrete or asphalt) - Type of ground cover (e.g., vegetation, crushed stone, or dirt) - Outdoor activities (e.g., only storage, or storage plus treatment and disposal) - ♦ Size of the operation (e.g., volume of wastes handled) - ♦ Type, duration, and intensity of precipitation events
+- ♦ Geographic location - ◆ Topography - Hydrogeology - Extent of impervious surfaces (e.g., concrete or asphalt) - ♦ Type of ground cover (e.g., vegetation, crushed stone, or dirt) - ♦ Outdoor activities (e.g., material storage, loading/unloading, vehicle maintenance) - ♦ Size of the operation - ♦ Type, duration, and intensity of precipitation events

-The activities, pollutant sources, and pollutants detailed in Table 1 are commonly found at hazardous waste treatment, storage, or disposal facilities.
+The activities, pollutant sources, and pollutants detailed in Table 1 are commonly found at asphalt paving and roofing materials manufacturers and lubricant manufacturing facilities.

 Table 1.
-Common Activities, Pollutant Sources, and Associated Pollutants at Hazardous Waste Treatment, Storage, or Disposal Facilities
+Common Activities, Pollutant Sources, and Associated Pollutants at Asphalt Paving and Roofing Materials Manufacturers and Lubricant Manufacturing Facilities